Bruce Robertson (swimmer)

-Bruce Richard Robertson, CM (born April 27, 1953) is a Canadian former freestyle and butterfly swimmer who competed for Simon Fraser University and represented Canada receiving a silver and bronze medal at the 1972 Munich Olympics, and a second silver medal in the 1976 Montreal Olympics.
+Bruce Richard Robertson, CM (born April 27, 1953) is a Canadian former freestyle and butterfly swimmer who competed for Simon Fraser University and represented Canada receiving a silver and bronze medal at the 1972 Munich Olympics.

 Robertson was born April 27, 1953, in Vancouver.
 He was active in swimming from the age of six, and at 16 in 1969 swam for Vancouver's Canadian Dolphins team, a highly competitive program under Hall of Fame Coach Deryk Snelling.
 Founded in 1955 by Coach Howard Firby, Snelling took over as Head Coach of the Dolphins in 1967.

-1972-1976 Olympic medals
+1972-1976 Olympics

 Robertson competed for Canada at two consecutive Summer Olympics, starting in 1972 in Munich.
 There he won the silver medal in the 100-metre butterfly, and bronze in the 4×100-metre medley relay, alongside Erik Fish, William Mahony and Robert Kasting.

-At the 1976 Summer Olympics in Montreal, he earned a silver in the 4x100 metre medley relay.
-He placed 19th in the 100-metre freestyle, and 12th in the 100-metre butterfly.
+At the 1976 Summer Olympics in Montreal, he placed 19th in the 100-metre freestyle, and 12th in the 100-metre butterfly.

 A specialist in the butterfly stroke, his greatest achievement was winning the 100-metre butterfly race at the 1973 World Aquatics Championships in Belgrade - the first world championship swimming performance by a Canadian in over 60 years.
 Robertson also swam on the third place 4×100-metre medley relay team there.
 At the 1974 British Commonwealth Games in Christchurch, he won two gold, two silver and two bronze medals.

 Despite being of Canadian nationality he won the ASA National British Championships title over 100 metres butterfly in 1971.